graphhopper/graphhopper/CONTRIBUTING.md

 Syntax:

-* Tell this your IDE or just use NetBeans:
-    * No tabs - use 4 spaces instead!!
+* Tell this your IDE or just use NetBeans which picks the format from pom.xml.
+E.g. no tabs - use 4 spaces instead!!
 * Follow the conventions you see used in the source already.

 And in case we didn't emphasize it enough: we love tests!